josephwb/Decisivator/README.md

 	'locus_weights' is a two-column (locus, weight; with headers) file for locus weights.

 	NOTE: The taxon and locus weight files need not be complete.
 All weights are 1.0 by default.
 Enter only weights which should be changed from the default.
-Or do this shit within the program itself.
+Or do this kind of stuff within the program itself.

 For help, type: